davidlinke/squadformer/README.md

 - Better form validation / handling of extra spaces and newlines
 - Make URL for read only groups page unique so the edit URL cannot be found from it
-- Allow for resetting of past group combinations history
 - Allow for editing of peoples names
 - Maybe adding accounts/logins, though I like the simplicity of it working without it.
 - Add concept of multiple squad management rather than separate links for each squad (i.e. for a teacher with multiple classrooms, if they don't want to individually bookmark each classroom)